spryker/vsf-theme/README.md

 ### End-to-end testing

-E2E testing is not setup be default but all UI contains attributes that simplify interaction between e2e tools and UI.
+E2E testing is not setup by default but all UI contains attributes that simplify interaction between e2e tool and UI.

-We do recommend to use Cypress for E2E tests as it's simple te setup.
+We do recommend to use Cypress for E2E tests as it's easy te setup and use.

 See https://www.cypress.io/ for more info.